Automatic Ticket Assignment

 -

-Distribution from the Queue: If a conversation enters the queue after the initial distribution attempt couldn’t find an available agent, Glassix tries to assign it from the unassigned conversations queue as soon as possible.
+Distribution from the Queue: If the initial distribution cannot find an available agent, the ticket conversation is placed in the unassigned queue, and Glassix attempts to assign it as soon as conditions allow.

 -